KIKIRPA/Entropy-import-spc/README.md

 - Entropy https://github.com/KIKIRPA/Entropy

 ## Installation
-Find your Entropy installation directory and copy the SPC directory to [entropy dir]/import
+Find your Entropy installation directory and merge the contents of the 'convert' directory of this package into the the 'convert' directory of your Entropy instance.
+Copy each file and subdirectory to the destination without deleting the existing files and directories.

-Make sure the http-server has read permissions to this directory and its contents
+Make sure the http-server has read permissions to the copied directories and files.

 ## Register the plugin
 Add the following section to the end of import configuration file, usually stored in {Entropy installation directory}/data/config/import.json.
-Make sure the result is a valid JSON file.

 ```
-"SPC": {
+"spc": {
         "datatypes": {
             "raman": {},
             "ftir": {}